karanilow/ToDoInReact/README.md

 1. Create a secret file
 2. Copy and paste some code
-3. Add your access datails
+3. Add your access details

 Create a secret file:
 For Linux systems